 Except as provided in Section IV.2.D.(3), all reconditioning costs required to return the Material to Condition B or to repair damages will be borne by the divesting property.

+This provision applies to transfers of Condition B Material to or from the Joint Account.
+Even if the Material was not used, it may have changed in value if a long time has elapsed, or markets are volatile.
+Repricing it ensures the Joint Account shares in any gain or loss, rather than the Operator enjoying all the gain or bearing the entire loss.

 (3) Condition C – Material that is not in sound and serviceable condition and not suitable for its original function until after reconditioning will be valued by multiplying the price determined in Sections IV.2.A (Pricing) by 50%, plus freight and taxes as provided in Sections IV.2.B (Freight) and IV.2.C (Taxes).